 Searching the Register

-The ‘Search the Register’ tab on this site enables users to confirm whether or not an individual is a Practising Architect and whether or not a company or partnership appears on the Register of Architects.
-Non-Practising Architects are not displayed.
-Contact the Board if you wish to confirm search results – (03) 9417 4444.
+The ‘Search the Register’ tab on this site enables users to search the Register of Architects to confirm whether or not an individual is registered as an Architect (Practising) and a company or partnership is an approved company or partnership on the Register of Architects.

 It must be understood that the effect of suspension of registration as an architect means that the person who is suspended is not an architect for the duration of the suspension.